 Patricia Kay - Ms. Kay is a corporate director.
-Ms. Kay served as Senior Vice President, Dealer Finance -National Accounts at Bank of America Merrill Lynch from 1998 to 2019.
+Ms. Kay served as Senior Vice President, Dealer Finance - National Accounts at Bank of America Merrill Lynch from 1998 to 2019.
 She has over 40 years of banking experience in the commercial banking industry which includes 25 years focused on public and large private automotive retailers in the United States.
 Ms. Kay was instrumental in positioning Bank of America Merrill Lynch into its leading role serving the financial needs of the public auto retail sector.
 In the years preceding her retirement in 2019, she accumulated extensive expertise in the financial operations and capital structures of auto retailers.
 Prior to 1998, Ms. Kay served as a Vice President in Dealer Finance between 1993 and 1998, and a Vice President in Corporate Banking between 1980 and 1993, also at Bank of America Merrill Lynch.
 Ms. Kay holds an MBA from Indiana University and a Bachelor of Arts degree from Syracuse University.

 Milton Lamb - Mr. Lamb is the President and Chief Executive Officer of the REIT, a role he has served in since the IPO.
 Mr. Lamb has over 30 years of experience in the Canadian commercial real estate industry, with a track record of successful commercial real estate transactions, development projects and joint ventures totaling over \$2.5 billion.
-Mr. Lamb has worked with the largest global real estate service companies including CBRE, Jones Lang Wootton (now known as JLL) and, most recently, Colliers International as Senior Vice President, a position he held from 2007 until becoming the REIT's President and Chief Executive Officer in July 2015.
+Mr. Lamb has worked with the largest global real estate service companies including CBRE, Jones Lang Wootton (now known as JLL) and, most recently, Colliers International, a position he held from 2007 until becoming the REIT's President and Chief Executive Officer in July 2015.
 Mr. Lamb became an employee of the REIT effective January 1, 2020 in conjunction with the internalization of the REIT's management.
-During his tenure at Colliers International, Mr. Lamb was Chair of the National Investment Services from 2008 to 2013, and represented Canada on Colliers Global Investment Services and Colliers Investment Services Group (USA) for seven years.
-Mr. Lamb was formerly a director of NAIOP Toronto and Big Brothers Big Sisters Toronto, and is currently a mentor for NAIOP Developing Leaders.
+During his tenure at Colliers International, Mr. Lamb was Chair of the National Investment Services represented Canada on Colliers Global Investment Services and Colliers Investment Services Group (USA) from 2008 to 2013 for seven years.
+Mr. Lamb was formerly a director of NAIOP Toronto and Big Brothers Big Sisters Toronto and is currently a mentor for NAIOP Developing Leaders.
+Mr. Lamb is an institute certified Director with the Institute of Corporate Directors (ICD).